maegul/ResChapter/our-first-web-page.md

 #### Prepare the HTML

 First, we need to give the plot somewhere to live on the page.
 So, we need to give it an HTML element.
-We will use a &lt;div&gt; element, which stands for division.
-This is a catch all element for containing other things.
-Add the following to your HTML \(in the body section, as with all your other content, but before the script tags, because they need to stay at the bottom\)
+We will use another &lt;div&gt; element.
+Add the following to your HTML in the same section as all your other content \(either in the body section or the `<div id='container'>` element.

 ```HTML
 <div id="my_plot"></div>